 Tips for making the best lemon pepper wings ever!

-These oven-baked lemon pepper chicken wings are on my permanent and frequent go-to recipe list from here on out.
+These air fryer or oven-baked lemon pepper chicken wings are on my permanent and frequent go-to recipe list.
 I know they’ll be on yours, too, as soon as you try just one!

 - 4 lb chicken wings